 The only way for us as a society to effectively address the epidemic of child sexual abuse is to look directly at the problem in all of its frightening and tragic reality.
 As responsible adults and citizens, each of us needs to do our part; from educating ourselves and our children on warning signs and body safety to alerting authorities about potential signs of abuse.

-I use the phrase “neglected little sister” because, while it is important to recognize that males and females alike are subject to sexual abuse, the vast majority of victims who speak out against sexual assault, harassment and abuse have been women.
+I use the phrase “neglected little sister” because, while it is important to recognize that males and females alike are subject to sexual abuse, the vast majority of victims who speak out against sexual assault, harassment, and abuse have been women.
 I have a more personal reason as well.
-I was six or seven years old when my older brother began sexually abusing me.
-The grownups in my world did not protect me, nor did my older siblings, even though all the signs were present.
+I was six or seven years old when my abuse began.
+The grownups in my world did not protect me.
+When I grew up and felt the need to address my trauma, my family turned away.
+They showed little interest in joining me in my healing journey or holding the abuser accountable.

 I tell my story because I see it as a parallel to the way our culture treats all sexual abuse victims.
 Too often, we turn a blind eye to dangers and signs, discourage and punish victims for speaking up, shy away from holding abusers accountable, and allow them to maintain their power positions (which often make it easier for them to abuse).
 In all these ways, we let victims down and allow sexual abuse to perpetuate.